IdanZel/CoordsTool/README.md

 ### Display chunk coordinates

 You can display chunk coordinates instead of regular coordinates.
-This setting is available seperatly for each dimension.
+This setting is available separately for each dimension.
 To enable this, open the settings, and select for which dimensions you would like to display chunk coordinates (a white border around the dimension image means that dimension is selected).
 You can disable this by de-selecting the dimensions.